Why Should I Join A Group?

 How Do I Join A Group?

 The first step to joining a Home Group is finding a day and time that works best.
 We have Home Groups that meet on different days, at different times, and at different locations.
 Feel free to reach out to the group leaders to let them know you’re interested, or simply jump in and visit a group.
-You can find contact information for all of our Home Group leaders listed above.
+You can find contact information for all of our Home Group leaders listed below.
 They would love to be able to speak with you about Home Groups.
 You don’t have to contact a group leader before visiting, but if you have any questions, they are available to help serve you.
 If you have a child, or multiple children, then letting the group leader know that you will be visiting would be helpful in setting up childcare.
 If you have questions or would like someone to help you get connected to a group, please email firstname.lastname@example.org.

 What Should I Expect?